 We understand that living with ALS makes daily tasks more challenging.
-To make life a little easier, we created the Chapter Assistance Program.
+To make life a little easier, we created the Helping Hands Program.
 Through this program, we match trained volunteers with individuals and families affected by ALS to assist with tasks or offer companionship as a friendly visitor.

 What can volunteers help with?*